 A person should be aware of the risk of contaminating the sample when taking an at-home heavy metal test.
 People should closely follow any instructions about preparing, collecting, storing, and sending their samples to minimize the risk of contaminating them.

-In heavy metal tests requiring a blood sample, there may be a small risk of bruising at the site from which a person took the sample.
+In heavy metal tests requiring a blood sample, there is a small risk of bruising at the site where a person took the sample.

 The results of an at-home heavy metal test may not always be accurate.
-Additionally, an at-home test may not be suitable for the type of heavy metal exposure a person has experienced.
+Additionally, an at-home test may not be suitable for the type of heavy metal exposure someone has experienced.

-A person may wish to research further before buying an at-home heavy metal test to make sure it is the right for their needs and from a reputable company that uses trusted testing facilities.
+A person may wish to research further before buying an at-home heavy metal test to make sure it is suitable for their needs and that it comes from a reputable company that uses trusted testing facilities.

 Below, we provide answers to some frequently asked questions about heavy metal testing.

 Heavy metals occur naturally and are present in air, soil, and water.
 They are also a byproduct of many industrial activities.

 Work, pollution, and certain products can expose people to heavy metals.
 Heavy metals may also be present in some foods, such as mercury-contaminated fish.